-This evening course, taught in person over 4 weekly sessions, covers the mathematical background required to follow the Foundations of Machine Learning and Foundations of Deep Learning courses.
-It is aimed at people who would like to take one or both of these courses but do not feel secure enough in the mathematical prerequisites.
-By the end of the course you will have a good understanding of several core mathematical concepts, and the tools required to understand the theory behind the machine learning and deep learning algorithms covered in those courses.
+This course, taught in person over 4 weekly evenings, covers the mathematics required for understanding the fundamentals of machine learning and deep learning.
+By the end of the course you will have a good understanding of several core mathematical concepts, and the tools required to understand the theory behind the some of the most important machine learning and deep learning algorithms.

 Summary of syllabus